 Surgeries Performed with da Vinci Technology

-The da Vinci system is cleared by applicable regulatory agencies for use in many different types of surgery, including:
+The da Vinci system is cleared by applicable regulatory agencies for use in many different types of surgery, including urology, gynecology, and general surgery procedures.
+You may be interested in reading more about the following procedures:

-For more information about the da Vinci surgery system and surgeries performed, visit davincisurgery.com.
-Use the Surgeon Locator to find a doctor who performs robotic-assisted surgery near you.
+For more information about the da Vinci surgical system and surgeries that surgeons can perform with it, visit davincisurgery.com.
+You can also use the surgeon locator to find a doctor who performs robotic-assisted surgery near you.

 - Intuitive internal data.